-- necessarily be affiliated to a gang, but who have developed networks across geographical boundaries to access and exploit existing drugs markets in these areas. - 9.136.
+2940 2941 who may not necessarily be affiliated to a gang, but who have developed networks across geographical boundaries to access and exploit existing drugs markets in these areas.
+2942 2943 2944 2945 9.137.
 The group, or individuals exploited by them, travel regularly between the urban hub and the rural marketplace, to replenish stock and deliver cash.
-This movement is not unique to county lines drug supply but is generally more frequent and in smaller deal amounts compared to most other drug supply methods. - 9.137.
+This movement is not unique to county lines drug supply but is generally more frequent and in smaller deal amounts compared to most other drug supply methods.
+2946 2947 2948 9.138.
 A number of the indicators for CSE and CCE as detailed above may be applicable to where children are involved in county lines.
-Some additional specific indicators that may be present where a child is criminally exploited through involvement in county lines are children who: - go missing and are subsequently found in areas away from their home; - have been the victim or perpetrator of serious violence (e.g. knife crime); - are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs; - are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection; - are found in accommodation that they have no connection with, often called a 'trap house or cuckooing' or hotel room where there is drug activity; - owe a 'debt bond' to their exploiters; - have their bank accounts used to facilitate drug dealing. - 9.138.
-If a child is suspected to be at risk of or involved in county lines, a safeguarding referral should be considered alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation. - 9.139.
-Further information on the signs of a child's involvement in county lines is available in guidance published by the Home Office and The Children's Society County Lines Toolkit for Professional.
+Some additional specific indicators that may be present where a child is criminally exploited through involvement in county lines are children who: 2949 go missing and are subsequently found in areas away from their home; 2950 have been the victim or perpetrator of serious violence (e.g. knife crime); 2951 2952 are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs; 2953 2954 are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection; 2955 2956 are found in accommodation that they have no connection with, often called a 'trap house or cuckooing' or hotel room where there is drug activity; 2957 owe a 'debt bond' to their exploiters; 2958 have their bank accounts used to facilitate drug dealing.
+2959 2960 2961 9.139.
+If a child is suspected to be at risk of or involved in county lines, a safeguarding referral should be considered alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation.
+2962 2963 9.140.
+Further information on the signs of a child's involvement in county lines is available in guidance published by the Home Office and The Children's Society County Lines Toolkit for Professional .
+2964 Cuckooing 2965 2966 2967 2968 9.141.
+This is the exploitation of young people that might be vulnerable is a common feature in the facilitation of county lines drugs supply, whether for the storage or supply of drugs, the movement of cash, or to secure the use of dwellings held by vulnerable people in the rural marketplace - commonly referred to as cuckooing.
+2969 2970 9.142.
+Cuckooing is a form of crime in which drug dealers take over the home of a vulnerable person in order to use it as a base for drug dealing.
+As of the 2010s, cuckooing is becoming an increasingly common